meacu1pa/meaculpa.dev/content/about.md

 My name is Dom, nice to meet you!

 I am a full-stack software engineer focused on continuously shipping robust web applications.
-During my career in software engineering I crossed multiple domains and tackled versatile technical challenges.
+During my career I crossed multiple domains and tackled versatile technical challenges.
 Being a servant team player, I value and practice candid feedback.
 My number one driver is curiosity.

 After graduating in the field of geographic information systems (GIS), I decided it's time to shift my focus on the software engineering side of things.
 I've got a bunch of experience working with PHP, especially the Symfony framework.
 In my free time I like to explore new tools, technologies and languages - currently the [Deno](https://deno.land/) ecosystem is my jam.